AlibabaCloudDocs/waf/intl.en-US/Website Access/Website access with CNAME/Add domain names.md

     -   The certificate file in the CRT or PEM format
     -   The private key file in the KEY format
--   Selecting an existing certificate: You can select the certificate that is associated with the domain name.
+-   Selecting an existing certificate: You can select certificate that is associated with the domain name.
 For more information, see [SSL Certificates Service](/intl.en-US/Product Introduction/What is SSL Certificates Service?.md).

 **Procedure**